SwaksharDeb/Real-Time-Rehabilitation-Interface-with-kinecv2/README.md

 3) Run PyKinectBodyGame_v1.py file

 # Prediction
 Output for the healthy person.
 The correctness score is shown in real time at the top middle of the screen.
-Consequently, exercise name is shown at the top right.
+Consequently, exercise name is shown at the top left.

 https://github.com/SwaksharDeb/Real-Time-Rehabilitation/assets/49334830/a5dcd42b-e1fa-4ea4-902a-f7c19e5dd205